-The existing long term incentive (LTI) arrangements provide performance incentives for the executives to 2016.
-The Remuneration and Nomination Committee considered it timely to conduct a comprehensive review of the remuneration arrangements for Dr C.S.
+Remuneration arrangements for Dr C.S.
 Goldschmidt and C.D.
-Wilks such that arrangements for periods beyond 2016 could be considered.
+Wilks were revised in 2014 following a comprehensive review by the Remuneration and Nomination Committee.
 As part of this review the Committee directly engaged Ernst & Young as independent remuneration consultants to provide market benchmarking analysis and information on possible remuneration arrangements.
 Ernst & Young considered the level of total and individual components of remuneration and made detailed comparisons by percentile band against two ASX listed comparator groups, being: